 Have you ever considered cutting out meat from your diet?
 There are thousands of vegans and vegetarians that are happy and healthy lives, with more people choosing to opt for a plant-based diet every day.

-As a population group there has been studies conducted that show case non-meat eaters to be more health conscious than meat eaters.
-This doesn’t mean that one choice is better than the other as each individual needs to make the choice based on their own health needs and personal beliefs.
+As a population group, there have been studies conducted that showcase non-meat eaters to be more health conscious than meat eaters.
+This doesn’t mean that one choice is better than the other, as each individual needs to make a choice based on their own health needs and personal beliefs.

 What are some health benefits of choosing a vegetarian or vegan diet

 Let’s take a look at the benefits of vegetarian meals compared to other diets.